Rinodina atrocinerea (Hook.) Körb.

 Rinodina aspersa subsp. atrocinerea (Hook.)
 Cl.
 Roux

 Thallus crustose, rather thin, smooth, markedly areolate, areoles angular, 0.5-2 mm across, flat, whitish to pale grey, ash grey, pale grey-bluish, pale grey-brownish, prothallus conspicuous, visible between areoles, margin potentially fimbriate, black.
 Apothecia 0.2-0.8 mm diam., innate becoming more or less sessile, disc flat to slightly convex, dark brown to black, exciple persistent, thin, concolourous to the thallus.
 Ascospores brown, broadly ovoid, apices more or less hemispherical, 1-septate, 16-21 x 9-14 µm.
 Pycnidia sometimes abundant.
 Photobiont: Trebouxia.
-Cortex : C+ faint red, K+ yellow, Pd+ yellow.
+Cortex : C+ weak red and evanescent, K+ yellow, KC+ red-orange, Pd+ pale yellow.
 Maritime trends, rare (ecotype?), on siliceous rocks, notably granite.
 See also Rinodina aspersa s.l. forma littoral intermediate and Rinodina aspersa subsp. aspersa which is sorediate.